 Definition of Debtor

 A Debtor is someone who owes money.
-A debtor can be an individual, a company or any organization.
-Basically, debtor is an accounting term used to refer the entity or an individual who owes money to another entity or an individual. another entity is called a creditor.
+A debtor can be an individual, a company, or any organization.
+Basically, the debtor is an accounting term used to refer to the entity or an individual who owes money to another entity or an individual. another entity is called a creditor.

-There are two parties in any transaction; one is buyer and another seller.
-So, at some point of time one will be debtor and another creditor.
-The entity or individual who owes money is debtor and the entity or individual to whom money is owed is a creditor.
+There are two parties in any transaction; one is a buyer and the seller.
+So, at some point in time, one will be a debtor and another creditor.
+The entity or individual who owes the money is a debtor, and the entity or individual to whom money is owed is a creditor.

-In different scenarios, we have different terms for debtor.
-Like, in case of bank loan, the party getting the loan is called as borrower (Debtor).
-In case of issue of securities, the person lending the money is called as issuer.
+In different scenarios, we have different terms for debtors.
+Like, in the case of a bank loan, the party getting the loan is called the borrower (Debtor).
+In the case of an issue of securities, the person lending the money is called an issuer.
 In accounting, the debtors are an account receivable of the company.
-Debtors have debit balance.
+Debtors have a debit balance.
 It is reported under the head assets of the company in the balance sheet.

 Example of Debtor